-The relevance of the USD relates, of course, to its status as the reserve currency.
-As is known, the role of the USD goes further.
-First, global trade is largely invoiced in USD.
-Thus, changes in the USD liquidity can affect trade.
-The role of the USD is not only in terms of trade, but also in terms of the global financial markets.
-Second, an important portion of credit related to the global supply chains is denominated in USD.
-Thus, USD global liquidity can have a bearing on this type of credit.
-Third, centrally, a substantial portion of debt that EME corporates issue is denominated in USD.
-These are among main reasons why the USD liquidity provision is key to the global financial stability.
+The relevance of the USD stems, of course, from its status as the global reserve currency.
+This has several ramifications.
+Global trade is largely invoiced in USD.
+Changes in the USD liquidity can affect trade.
+The role of the USD not only in trade, but also in global financial markets.
+Second, an important share of credit related to the global supply chains is denominated in USD.
+Hence, USD global liquidity can have a bearing on this type of credit.
+Centrally, a substantial portion of debt that EME corporates have issued is denominated in USD.
+These are among several reasons why the USD liquidity provision is key to the global financial stability.